jekymin8232/vitalguardai-com/README.md

 The collapse of human-made infrastructure is not uncommon, even in highly advanced countries such as the United States and Japan.
 Humanity has still not overcome natural disasters such as hurricanes, earthquakes, and tsunamis.
 Human civilization remains vulnerable to natural disasters.
 That is a clear and undeniable fact.
 Cockroaches survive until the very end.

 <img width="198" height="124" alt="바퀴벌레" src="https://github.com/user-attachments/assets/f6b67c52-fa25-49f3-a92e-b908c85fc4bf" />

+What survives in the worst environments is not human-level intelligence, but cockroach-survival intelligence.
+Because cockroach-survival intelligence is lightweight enough to fit on a single sheet of paper.
+In other words, even when everything is reduced to zero, the AI can still continue to operate.